-We sat down with the talented Maxime Rodrigue, student at the prestigious Paul Bocuse Institute and aspiring chef, and talked about his experience as a culinary arts school student and his aspirations.
+We sat down with the talented Maxime Rodrigue, student at the prestigious Paul Bocuse Institute and aspiring chef, and talked about his experience as a culinary arts school student and his aspirations for the future.

 1. Please tell us a bit about yourself and your passion for food.

 I live in Lyon, France.
-I’m 21 years old and I’m doing my studies at Paul Bocuse Institut.
+I’m 21 years old and I’m doing my studies at the Paul Bocuse Institute.

-My passion for food came later than for my colleagues.
-Actually I understood that I wanted to become a cook at the age of 17, when I understood that chefs were not only chefs anymore.
-Now they fight for things outside of the kitchen, like environment, social problems and so on… And I really appreciate that!
+My passion for food came later in life than it did for many of my colleagues.
+Actually, I knew that I wanted to become a cook at the age of 17; that’s when I realized chefs were no longer just chefs.
+Today, they fight for things outside of the kitchen, like the environment, social problems, and so on… And I really appreciate that!

-2. Why did you choose the Paul Bocuse Institute and what line of course are you attending?
+2. Why did you choose the Paul Bocuse Institute and what course are you taking?

 I was born in Lyon, like Paul Bocuse.
 He is certainly the most famous person from my city.
-To me and my family, this school was one of the best in the world but also because of his name: Paul Bocuse.
+For me and my family, this school was one of the best in the world, and it has the Paul Bocuse name, of course.
 That’s why I choose the Institute.

-We learn different classes: management, accounting, marketing, F&B management, health and safety… A lot of things that a chef needs to understand and remember.
+We learn different classes: management, accounting, marketing, F&B management, health and safety… A lot of things that a chef needs to understand and master.

-We also have practice classes: learning the classics of French cuisine, techniques and products.
+We also have practice classes: learning the techniques and products of classic French cuisine.

 3. What was your criteria for choosing a culinary school?

 I applied to two schools.
-I needed to be sure that I would learn the bases of cuisine, rigor, excellence.
-And the last thing I wanted (and I still want) was to discover the world, and the name of Paul Bocuse would open several doors to help me do that.
+I needed to be sure that I would learn the basics of cuisine, rigor, and excellence.
+And the final thing I wanted (and I still want) was to discover the world, and the name of Paul Bocuse would open several doors to help me do that.